mountfx/solid-record/README.md

 #### `register()`

 Accepts a setter function as argument.
 Only setters that are registered can be captured using the `capture()` method.

+If you are manually recording updates using the `add()` method, make sure you also register the setter function.

 Using the `record()` function will automatically register the setter of a given signal or store.